zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage**:

-This function is used to calculate the minimum value of the column.
+Calculates the minimum value of the column.

 **Parameter description**:

-can be any data type.
-If the column value is NULL, the corresponding row is not involved in the operation.
-A Boolean type is not allowed involving in the operation.
+Any data type.
+If the column value is NULL, the corresponding row is not counted in the operation.
+A Boolean type is excluded from the operation.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has a column value and its data type is Bigint.